Swamiji TV

 The value of Gurudev

-"Even by the glance of the Guru towards you, that energy is more than enough to give you that push in your life."
+"Even a glance from the Guru towards you contains more than enough energy to give you that push in life."

 "When you have Gurudev's kṛpā, his blessings, then the disciple's life is filled with happiness and joy."